National Liberation Party (Costa Rica): History

 It wasn't until 1983 when the Unity Coalition merged into the Social Christian Unity Party that PLN had to confront what was basically a party of the same dimensions.
-It is after this time that Costa Rica enters a two-party system with PLN and PUSC as the two main political forces and between the two 90% of the vote casting.
+It is after this time that Costa Rica entered a two-party system with PLN and PUSC as the two main political forces.
 However, in the 2000s, a new party was founded by many former PLN and PUSC leaders, among them former minister and deputy Ottón Solís, former First Lady Margarita Penón (Óscar Arias’ ex-wife) and notable writer and journalist Alberto Cañas.
-The new party named Citizens Action Party attracted many progressive voters dissatisfied with PLN’s turn to the right and is often pointed as one of the reasons for PLN’s nominee Rolando Araya’s defeat in the 2002 general election.
-In any case, after PUSC’ catastrophic debacle in 2005 due to a series of corruption scandals PAC became PLN’s main political rival.
-This was particularly notorious in the 2006 election with Óscar Arias looking for re-election and PAC’s candidate Ottón Solís.
-Most Costa Ricans showed mixed feelings over Arias, some admiring him and some others very oppose to his figure.
+The new party, the Citizens Action Party, attracted many progressive voters dissatisfied with PLN’s turn to the right and is often pointed as one of the reasons for PLN nominee Rolando Araya's defeat in the 2002 general election.
+In any case, after PUSC's catastrophic debacle in 2005 due to a series of corruption scandals the PAC became the PLN's main political rival.
+This was particularly notorious in the 2006 election with Óscar Arias looking for re-election and the PAC's candidate Ottón Solís.
+Most Costa Ricans showed mixed feelings over Arias, some admiring him and some others very opposed to his figure.
 That and the issue of CAFTA that polarized public opinion as basically half the population was in favor and half against apparently was translated into the voting polls as Arias (who was pro-CAFTA) and Solís (who was anti-CAFTA) were practically tied after the election.
-Arias won by a very slight margin of some 22,000 votes after an exhaustive counting.
+Arias won by a very slight margin of less than 2% after an exhaustive counting.

-In the same year's parliamentary election, the party won 25 out of 57 seats.
+In the same year's parliamentary election, the PLN won 25 out of 57 seats in the legislature.
 In the 2010 general election, Laura Chinchilla, the previous vice-president and the PLN candidate, won the election with an initial count of 47 percent.

 A newspaper poll in July 2011 showed a decline in party popularity.
 Commentary on the poll pointed to an inherited fiscal crisis, border friction with Nicaragua, and natural disasters the previous November as contributing factors to public discontent.